Harmonic Forms on the Kodaira-Thurston Manifold: Computation of

-Now, as all $J_{a,b}$ are almost K\"ahler, our Proposition \ref{akh11} implies $h^{1,1}=3$, so there are no solutions when $n\ne 0$.
-However, we should be able to directly derive this from solving the ODE systems as in the calculation of $h^{0,1}$.
+Since $J_{a,b}$ is always almost K\"ahler, Proposition \ref{akh11} implies $h^{1,1}=3$, so there are no solutions to be found.
+We should be able to directly derive this by solving the ODE systems obtained when looking for solutions in $\mathcal{H}_{k,m,n}$, as in the calculation of $h^{0,1}$.
 We expect to have a general result similar to Theorem \ref{1stode} which works for $N\times N$ systems, in particular when $N=4$.
-However, as contrasted with Proposition \ref{sol>0}, we should never have any $L^2$ solutions in our current setting.
+However, as contrasted with Proposition \ref{sol>0}, we will not have any Schwartzian solutions to the ODE systems derived from our current setting.